npm/types/README.md

 - npm.LockDependency
     - how package locks describe dependencies and sub dependencies

+- npm.AbbreviatedVersion
+    - the version object in an AbbreviatedPackument

 - npm.Dist
     - the object in npm.PackageVersion that holds the tarball location and checksums